Thatphukao/bangkok-prompts/README.md

            ├── Icon enter.svg
            └── LOGO.svg
    ```
 2. Go to your web browser of choice and go to File, then open index.html file

 ## Usage

 Type in the text box (below the prompt).
-It will be displayed at the top of the screen
+It will be displayed at the top of the screen.

 ## Customization

-- To change the rising animation speed, adjust the duration in the CSS `@keyframes rise` (and the corresponding comment that indicates where to change it) as well as the JavaScript timeout value (the comment at the relevant line in the script).
-For example, if you want a 3-second animation, replace `8000` (which represents 8 seconds) with `3000` (3 seconds) in the `setTimeout` call.
-- Modify the HTML comment `<!-- CHANGE PROMPT HERE -->` and the text below it to customize the prompt message displayed to users.
+- Modify the HTML comment `<!-- CHANGE PROMPT HERE -->` at line 224 and the text below it to customize the prompt message displayed to users.
 - CSS custom properties (found in the `:root` selector) allow you to easily change key aspects of the layout:

   - `--header-height`: Adjusts the height of the header and animation clipping area.
   - `--side-margin`: Controls the horizontal margins.
   - `--green-bg`: Changes the background color of the page.
+  - You can change the interval of the texts over at line 257.
+This is in seconds, so if you want the interval to be exactly 2.3542 seconds you can put in that number.

 ## License